 Comparisons of Ranking Systems

-In addition to ranking lists of scientists, consisting of many tables and charts of trends analyses to be delivered for the first time, this comprehensive system offers several data and analysis results that will importantly provide an added value to branches and institutions within the limits of inherent advantages and limitations.
-We would like to kindly emphasize that comparisons should not be performed between two branches, either of which having different potentials to produce scientific papers.
-For example, it is not correct to expect the same number of articles from completely different branches such as law, social sciences, music, physics, or biochemistry.
-Ranking comparisons should not overlook the inherent potentials of branches to produce publications.
-For this reason, we try to primarily involve observations within the same subject/department and recent productivity.
+In addition to the rankings of scientists, which consist of many tables and graphs of trend analyses that are provided for the first time, this comprehensive system offers several data and analysis results that, within the limits of the inherent advantages and limitations, will provide important added value to branches and institutions.
+We would like to emphasise that comparisons should not be made between two branches, each of which has a different potential to produce scientific publications.
+For example, it is not correct to expect the same number of articles from completely different fields such as law, social sciences, music, physics or biochemistry.
+Ranking comparisons should not overlook the inherent potential of fields to produce publications.
+For this reason, we try to focus on observations within the same subject/field and on recent productivity.

 Could this work have been designed in another way?

-It is not possible to exactly measure the research capacity of a university or scientist by using a few parameters.
-Assessments should include many other types of data such as patents, research funds, incentives, published books, tutoring intensity, congress presentations, and graduate and doctoral teaching positions.
-As a frequently voiced criticism, we have been asked why the Web of Science h-index is not used.
-Since it is not possible to have access to the entire data covering all academic components such as the h-indexes of the Web of Science, Scopus, or Publons, etc., or the organizations, patents, awards, etc., it is not possible to have access to all the data covering all the academic components.
+It is not possible to measure the research capacity of a university or a researcher accurately on the basis of a few parameters.
+Assessments should include many other types of data, such as patents, research funding, incentives, published books, teaching intensity, congress presentations, and graduate and postgraduate teaching positions.
+A common criticism is why the Web of Science h-index is not used.
+Since it is not possible to have access to all the data covering all the academic components, such as the h-indexes of the Web of Science, Scopus or Publons, etc., or the organisations, patents, awards, etc., it is not possible to have access to all the data covering all the academic components.